Winding of geodesic rays chosen by a harmonic measure: Appendix : General limit laws for cocycles

 For this last section, we replace the zero mean condition on $\sigma$ by assuming a uniform lower bound on the drift: for all $x\in X$,

 For $b\in B, x\in X$, we set

 and for $s>0$, we write

 Foster's criterion (see \cite{Foster53} or \cite[Lemma 2.4]{BenardDeSaxce22}) implies that for any $x$, the exit time $\tau_{s}$ is finite, and even has bounded expectation $\E_{x}(\tau_{s})\leq s$.
 The goal of the section is to show that the overshoot $S_{\tau_{s}}-s$ is essentially bounded.
-Assuming equality in \eqref{drift+}, we also prove that $\tau_{s}$ lands roughly in a window of size $\sqrt{s}$ around $s$
+Assuming equality in \eqref{drift+}, we also prove that $\tau_{s}$ lands roughly in a window of size $\sqrt{s}$ around $s$. \details{Throughout the section, given a formula $I(n)$ representing an inequality involving (among others) a parameter $n \in \N^*$, we will lighten notation by writing }

 \begin{prop} \begin{enumerate}